 Despite These Measures, Hit-And-Run Accidents Still Happen.
 We can help.

 You may feel helpless after a hit-and-run accident because the person who caused your troubles ran away and refuses to take responsibility for what happened.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we understand how you feel and offer you hope for recovering compensation for your damages.
+At OEB Law, PLLC, we understand how you feel and offer you hope for recovering compensation for your damages.

 Contact us at 865-546-1111 to set up a free, initial case evaluation.
 We can help you get back on track after your hit-and-run accident.